darkrenaissance/darkfi/doc/src/zkas/bincode.md

 same.
 Additionally, there is an optional section called `.debug` which can hold debug info related to the binary.

-We currently keep all variables on one stack, and literals on another stack.
-Therefore before each `STACK_INDEX` we prepend `STACK_TYPE` so the VM is able to know which stack it should do lookup from.
+We currently keep all variables on one heap, and literals on another heap.
+Therefore before each `HEAP_INDEX` we prepend `HEAP_TYPE` so the VM is able to know which heap it should do lookup from.

 The compiled binary blob has the following layout: